 A robust and trusted password manager uses either AES-256 or XChaCha20 encryption, ensuring that your passwords are encrypted and quite difficult to hack.
 It also uses Zero-knowledge encryption, meaning that data is secured with a unique user key, which the app developer does not know.
 With zero-knowledge encryption, no one but the user has access.

-A word of caution, password managers require one master password, and extra care is still required to protect this.
+A word of caution, password managers require one master password, and require extra care to protect this.
 You can use two-factor authentication to help secure your master password.
 With these said, NordPass, Keeper, and Roboform are among the top password managers in 2023.

 #3 Enable Two-Factor Authentication